bmilde/german-asr-lm-tools/README.md

 Clone the wikiextractor package:

 git clone https://github.com/attardi/wikiextractor
+mkdir wikiextractor_output/
 mkdir norm/

 Now use the wikiextractor to store the output as compressed bz files in the norm/ folder.
-Splitting into multiple files is recommended so that you can use multiple cores for the following step:
+Splitting into multiple files is recommended so that you can use multiple cores for the following step, in the example we use 28 processes:

 ```
 cd wikiextractor
-python3 WikiExtractor.py -o ../norm/ --processes 28 --filter_disambig_pages --min_text_length 0 --compress --templates ../templates.de.wiki ../dewiki-20200520-pages-articles-multistream.xml.bz2
+python3 WikiExtractor.py -o ../wikiextractor_output/ --processes 28 --filter_disambig_pages --min_text_length 0 --compress --templates ../templates.de.wiki ../dewiki-20200520-pages-articles-multistream.xml.bz2
 ```

 Then use convert_wiki_norm.sh to normalize these files in parallel.
-This will remove punctuation and translates numerals into text form ("42" -> zwei und vierzig), expands abbreviations and does other normalizations specific to wiki texts.
-This step needs the spacy library with the German spacy model downloaded and installed.
+This will remove punctuation and translates numerals into text form ("42" -> zwei und vierzig), expands abbreviations and do other normalizations specific to wiki texts.
+This step needs the spacy Python library with the German spacy model downloaded and installed.

 ```
 ./convert_wiki_norm.sh
 ```

+This will put the normalized files in the norm/ folder.

 # Crawling taggesschau news